svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 For a certain duration of the platform alpha release, Certified Analysts receive the result from Data Reviewers and those which has been accepted as consensus.
 However, once the data is validated with X% consensus, it should be pushed into the system automatically.
 At this time there is a mechanism to publish the state of this information to the blockchain and assure transparency for decentralized actors.
 [Read more about structured data state on the blockchain](#Data-Signing-and-Screeners-on-the-Blockchain)

 After analyzing the results, the analyst or the system will publish the final data set to the platform dependent on which data fields were discovered for the project.
-Researchers will receive reward depending on the speed of their submission, whether they acted in the submission or validation phase for this data, and the complexity of the field combined with their level.
+Researchers will receive rewards depending on the speed of their submission, whether they acted in the submission or validation phase for this data, and the complexity of the field combined with their level.

 For simple quantitative data (might be available to the newcomers), consensus from the certified reviewers will likely result in the data being published directly on the platform without having to be analyzed by Certified Analysts.